Smoke Alarms at Home

 • Roughly 3 out of 5 fire deaths happen in homes with no smoke alarms or no working smoke alarms.

-• Install smoke alarms in every bedroom.
-They should also be outside each sleeping area and on every level of the home.
-Install alarms in the basement
+Install smoke alarms in every bedroom.
+There should also be a minimum of one detector outside each sleeping area and on every level of the home.

 • Large homes may need extra smoke alarms.